 Nobody likes banner ads, ads from shady companies, or ads that are irrelevant to their needs.
 However, we are optimistic that we will be able to introduce ads on Quora in a way that will fit in well and ideally make the product better.”

-In April 2017, a year after Quora first launched ads, the company raised an $85 million Series D round co-led by Collaborative Fund and Y Combinator’s Continuity Fund, turning the company into a Unicorn valued at $1.8 billion, while it was still in the nascent stages of monetizing the product.
+In April 2017, a year after Quora first launched ads, the company raised an $85 million Series D round co-led by Collaborative Fund and Y Combinator’s Continuity Fund, making the company a Unicorn valued at $1.8 billion, even though it was still in the nascent stages of monetizing the product.
+During the same time, Quora revealed it has 190 million monthly unique visitors, up from 100 million a year earlier.

-A month after raising money, Quora launched its self-serve ad platform, which would enable advertisers to buy ads on their own, eliminating the manual process of media buying facilitated by an ad sales representative.
-Using Quora self-serve ad platform, any advertiser — big or small would be able to buy ads on the platform.
+A month after raising the Series D, Quora launched its self-serve ad platform, which would enable advertisers to buy ads on their own, eliminating the manual process of media buying facilitated by an ad sales representative.
+Using Quora’s self-serve ad platform, any advertiser — big or small would be able to buy ads on the platform.

 While Quora immediate competitors are platforms operating in the Q/A space, the online advertising business model it is pursuing makes all online channels including the digital advertising behemoths like Google, Facebook & Amazon its competitors, the three of whom combined make for more than 70% percent of digital ad spending.